gcallah/hambone/chaps/chap2.md

 ## 1.

-As Winthrop was sitting in the rocking chair on his front porch on Butler Street, his daughter Camellia came walking up to the porch, looking agitated.
+Winthrop Branch was sitting in his rocking chair on the front porch of his house.
+It was a small bungalow on Butler Street.
+The front yard contained a very large live oak, and the shade it cast made the lawn beneath it scruffy, and in places the sandy soil was visible.
+As he rocked he saw Camellia walking up the street.
+When she stepped up onto the porch, Winhtrop could see she was agitated.

 "Daddy, I gotta tell you about what just happened."